What Is Passive Solar Heating?

 Passive solar heating works by maximizing solar heat gain in the winter and minimizing it in summer.
 In the U.S., passive solar heating is incorporated into building designs across the country.
 However, it’s far more common in areas with heavy sun exposure, such as the Southwest and coastal regions.

 Homes don't need to be “off-grid” or “green-certified” to use these strategies.
-Elements of passive solar heating design can be very effective in pretty much any building, helping to regulate the temperature and minimize energy usage.
+Elements of passive solar heating design can be very effective in almost any building, helping regulate temperature and minimize energy use.

-In regions with a colder climate and limited sunlight availability, active solar heating systems are typically more sustainable.
+In regions with colder climates and limited sunlight, active solar heating systems are typically more sustainable.
 A few main principles of passive solar heating:

 1. Controlling sunlight

 The most important aspect of passive solar heating is controlling the amount of sunlight that enters a home through skylights, windows and other areas.
-Buildings that use passive solar heating are positioned to receive the most sunlight possible, which is southern-facing if your home is located in the Northern Hemisphere.
+Buildings that use passive solar heating are positioned to receive as much sunlight as possible, which means they are south-facing in the Northern Hemisphere.

 Simple design integration often costs nothing extra while yielding long-term energy savings.

-To block out summer sun, most passive solar homes have an awning or overhang that protects south-facing windows from receiving direct sunlight, allowing a building to stay cool.
-Buildings can also be outfitted with smart shades and other coverings to block the sun from entering through the other windows or skylights, adjusting to the sun’s position from morning through evening hours.
+To block out summer sun, most passive solar homes have an awning or overhang that protects south-facing windows from direct sunlight, helping the building stay cool.
+Buildings can also be outfitted with smart shades and other coverings to block the sun from entering through other windows or skylights, adjusting to the sun’s position from morning through evening.

 2. Capturing and distributing heat